Maldives and Seychelles

 Baa Atoll

-Home to Hanifaru Bay, a UNESCO Marine Protected Area and the site of one of the largest manta ray feeding aggregations on earth.
-From July to November, when plankton blooms coincide with the southwest monsoon, hundreds of manta rays and occasional whale sharks gather in the bay to feed.
-In-water encounters are strictly regulated — snorkelling only, no diving, with a guide — which preserves both the experience and the animals.
-Baa Atoll's reefs beyond Hanifaru are among the most biodiverse in the Maldives.
+Home to Hanifaru Bay — a UNESCO Marine Protected Area and the site of one of the largest manta ray feeding aggregations on earth.
+From July to November, hundreds of manta rays and occasional whale sharks gather in the bay to feed.
+In-water encounters are strictly regulated (snorkelling only, with a guide) which preserves both the experience and the animals.

 Whale Shark Capital — Year Round